 Skills for the Future: Skills/Competences Canada and Let’s Talk Science Partnership

 Let’s Talk Science is celebrating five years of partnership with the national body of Skills/Competences Canada (SCC)!
-Let’s Talk Science isn’t the only one celebrating a 25th anniversary; SCC will be hosting their 25th Skills Canada National Competition (SCNC) in Halifax, NS this spring.
+Let’s Talk Science isn’t the only one celebrating a 25th anniversary; SCC will be hosting its 25th Skills Canada National Competition (SCNC) in Halifax, NS this spring.
 The National and Provincial/Territorial Skills Canada bodies as well as Let’s Talk Science are committed to engaging Canada’s future skilled workforce.

 The goals of Let’s Talk Science and SCC overlap on the topic of career information for youth.
-SCC is specifically promoting careers in the skilled trades and technologies.
+SCC is specifically promoting careers in skilled trades and technologies.
 Young people don’t always equate STEM with skilled trades, yet these are among the most varied career opportunities that are accessible with a STEM foundation.
 All skilled trades programs require STEM courses for entrance and/or utilize STEM knowledge/skills in their practice.

 “Many people have the impression of skilled trades as being academically inferior to other post-secondary programs.
 Nothing could be further from the truth!” said Craig White, Education Program Consultant at Let’s Talk Science and Board of Director President of SCC Newfoundland and Labrador.

 “Many skilled trades programs require a high level of math and/or science for entrance.
 Like all career sectors, the skilled trades workplace is being changed by technology.
-Careers in skilled trades require problem solving skills, critical thinking abilities, and a lifelong learning perspective.
+Careers in skilled trades require problem-solving skills, critical thinking abilities, and a lifelong learning perspective.
 STEM courses and programs help provide youth with these skills and abilities.”

 In 2017-2018, Let’s Talk Science added over 100 career profiles and over 15 interviews with skilled trade professionals thanks to contributions from Skills Ontario and the Automotive Industries Association of Canada.
 Our commitment to providing French-language resources meant that we also added 50 career profiles and 70 career-related videos.
 This April 2019 we worked with Skills Canada New Brunswick to complete video recordings and profiles of more skilled trades workers.
-This partnership will add five new French language career videos and five new English language videos.
+This partnership will add five new French-language career videos and five new English language videos.
 These will be available on our site soon!

 What do you want to be when you grow up?